 If you have had sexual contact with someone of the same sex and go to a sexual health clinic (these are also called GUM clinics) for a sexual health problem (such as testing for an infection like chlamydia) you should be offered HPV vaccination free of charge.
 This applies to boys aged under 16 and, if the doctors think you understand what’s involved, your parents or guardians will not have to be consulted or give consent.
 Doctors in these clinics can also offer HPV vaccination to transgender people.
-This vaccination service is currently available in all clinics in Northern Ireland, Scotland and Wales.
-It is also currently available in about 40 clinics across England and it is hoped that it will be extended to all clinics in 2018/19.

 The vaccination service for men who have sex with men was set up because they are at greater risk of HPV infection and the diseases it causes.